-Some of the artwork I got to work on was just amazing in the early years.
-I started out as the scanner operator at that time and got to work on some great properties, among them was Marvel and DC comics.
-Beyond all the cool various Marvel properties the highlight had to be working on the Death of Superman comic.
-Armed guards watched us work as to prevent any leaks.
+Some of the artwork I was asked to work on in the early years was just amazing.
+I started out as a scanner operator at that time and was part of some great art, including Marvel and DC comics.
+A highlight had to be working on the Death of Superman comic.
+Armed guards watched us work to prevent any leaks.

 This is a copy of the Alice Cooper poster the legend himself signed.

 The X-Men long before Hugh Jackman.

 When they killed Superman the first time it was huge news.
 The comic made national headlines.